7MinSec/bpatty/README.md

 In my dream situation: every 1-2 weeks.
 In reality: when I get to it.

 ## Who are you?
 Hi, I'm [Brian](http://brianjohnson.tv) and I blog/podcast about information security at [7 Minute Security](https://7ms.us).
+I also run [7 Minute Security, LLC](https://7MinSec.com).

-## I want to electronically punch you in the neck!
+## I want to electronically punch you in the neck, or talk more about security!
 Head to the [7MS Slack channel](https://slackpass.io/7minsec) and punch away!

 ## I like what you're doing with this whole 7 Minute Security thing.
 How can I support these efforts?
 Thanks!
-Please consider becoming a [Patreon supporter](https://patreon.com/7ms).
+Please consider using [7 Minute Security, LLC](https://7MinSec.com) for your assessment, pentesting and/or training needs!